biglovisa/creact/README.md

 Cool.
 Let's walk up the chain, from `Skill` to `AllSkills` to `Body` and update the specific skill in the `Body` component.
 Why update the skill in the `Body` component and not  right away in the `Skill` component?
 Because we store all skills as state in the `Body` component and data should be updated in one place.

-Fetch the values, compose a skill object and trigger the chain by executing the `handleEdit()` function reference passed down by the parent.
+Fetch the values, compose a skill object and trigger the chain by executing the `handleUpdate()` function reference passed down by the parent.

 <br>

 **app/assets/javascripts/components/_skill.js.jsx**
 ```
-handleEdit() {
+onUpdate() {
   if (this.state.editable) {
     var name    = this.refs.name.value;
     var details = this.refs.details.value;
     var skill = { name: name, details: details }

-    this.props.handleEdit(skill);
+    this.props.handleUpdate(skill);
   }
   this.setState({ editable: !this.state.editable })
 },